PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/version_2.x/configuration/index.md

 to maintain a coherent and safe relationship between all the configuration variables, system files, and services.

-This is why PiRogue offers two level of administration tool :
+This is why PiRogue offers two level of administration:
-* `pirogue-admin` : low-level administration tool (used internally, will not be covered by this documentation)
+* `pirogue-admin`: low-level administration tool (used internally, and must not be used directly)
-* `pirogue-admin-client` : high-level administration tool aiming safety and ease of use
+* `pirogue-admin-client`: high-level administration tool aiming safety and ease of use

 ### Safe and easy administration
 `pirogue-admin-client` is the tool to administrate high-level PiRogue features.
-It allows you to configure many PiRogue components without having to deal with this dictionary of variables.
+It allows you to configure many PiRogue components without having to deal with the variables directly.

 You can explore all its capabilities using the command line parameter `--help`, e.g:
 ```shell
 pirogue-admin-client --help
 ```

-The tool is subdivided in sections on which on can use `--help` parameter as well, e.g:
+The tool is subdivided in sections on which `--help` can be shown, e.g:
 ```shell
 pirogue-admin-client wifi --help
 pirogue-admin-client wifi get-configuration --help